canisat/canipy/README.md

 | WxWorx (Certified) | 115200 |

 ## Why Python?
-CaniPy is intended to provide a legible foundation for understanding the control commands and behavior applicable to the supported SDARS serial devices.
+CaniPy is intended to provide a legible codebase for understanding the control commands and behavior applicable to the supported SDARS serial devices.

 ## Libraries
 * [tkinter](https://docs.python.org/3/library/tkinter.html)